We Do Sundays a Bit Differently….

 Good question!
 At Holdfast we are keen to see people of all ages discover what it means to live their lives as followers of Jesus.
 We’re particularly keen to support parents in their endeavour to teach their children the ways of Jesus.
 When it comes to learning though, we recognise that, whilst we adults have much to teach our children, we also have much to learn from them.
 In fact, Jesus said that unless we learn to come to Him as children we really are missing the point!

-Rather than run a parallel children’s program, we’ve made the intentional decision to make our Main Event an all age experience.
+Rather than run a parallel children’s program, at Holdfast we’ve made the intentional decision to make our gathering an all age experience.
 This is not without its challenges.
 It means, as different generations, we need to make allowances for one another.
-It brings us much joy however, to see several generations worshipping? and learning of God together.
+It brings us much joy however, to see several generations worshipping and learning of God together.

 What if I’m not a Christian – What if I’ve never been to church before?

 We’re open to believers and non-believers.
 Used-to-be believers and want-to-be believers.
 Maybe you’re not sure where you fit?
 How you’d describe yourself?
 Maybe you just want to check things out?
 Maybe you have more doubts and questions than certainty right now?
 It’s O.K!
-Wherever you find yourself on the spectrum of belief, you’ll find someone amongst us who’s been there.
+We’re all on a spiritual journey.
+Wherever you find yourself on the spectrum of belief, you’ll find someone among us who’s been there.

 Whatever you believe, or don’t believe, we believe that God is interested in you!
 It’s our intention that Holdfast should be a safe place to explore your deepest questions.